SoftwareHeritage/swhapguide/SWHAP@Pisa.md

   scholarship that supported her work and the Department of Computer Science of the University of Pisa for hosting her while working on SWHAPPE.
-  }
+  \vfill
+  \paragraph{License}
+  This work is distributed under the terms of the Creative Commons license CC-BY 4.0 }
   ```
 bibliography: swhap.bib